Free interactive D&D 5e SRD stat block

 How to run Cat

 A cat is a familiar, a witch's companion, a wizard's apprentice's apprentice, a tavern fixture, a barbarian's surprising emotional center.
-The stat block has no actions at all, which tells you everything: the cat is a character, not a combatant.
-AC 12, 2 HP, 40 ft. walk and 40 ft. climb, 60 ft. darkvision, Stealth +4, Perception +3 with passive 13.
-Run it for what it's good at, which is reaching places and noticing things.
+AC 12, 2 HP, 40 ft. walk and 40 ft. climb, 60 ft. darkvision, Stealth +4, Perception +3 with Passive 13.
+The cat has a Scratch attack at +4 dealing 1 slashing damage and a Jumper trait that lets it jump using Dexterity instead of Strength.
+Run it for what it is good at, which is reaching places and noticing things.

 In play, lean on the climb speed and stealth.
-A cat scouts a roofline, slips through a barred window, watches a meeting from a rafter, and reports back if it's a familiar with telepathic link.
-As a non-magical pet, it does the same things and the player narrates what it saw based on what it could plausibly understand (movement, threat, smells, the presence or absence of strangers).
+A cat scouts a roofline, slips through a barred window, watches a meeting from a rafter, and reports back if it is a familiar with telepathic link.
+As a non-magical pet, it does the same things and the player narrates what it saw based on what it could plausibly understand: movement, threat, smells, the presence or absence of strangers.
 The 40 ft. base speed lets it cover ground faster than most party members in tight spaces.

 The cat does not fight.
-It has no Rake, no Bite, no Claws on the stat block.
-If a player insists the cat attack, remind them: 2 HP, no proficiency, no listed action, anything that breathes near the cat kills the cat.
+If a player insists the cat attack, remind them: 2 HP, one damage per scratch, anything that breathes near the cat kills the cat.
 The cat's job in a fight is to flee under the bed and remember who started it.
 A wizard with a cat familiar should be hiding the cat behind cover the moment swords come out, then dismissing it back to its pocket dimension if Find Familiar applies.

 Give the cat a name and one specific quirk that nobody else at the table can predict.
 Sleeps in helmets.
 Hates the bard.
 Brings dead mice as offerings to the paladin.
 The cat is free worldbuilding.
 Let it work.